-- We’ve rounded life-saving estimates up to the nearest $500.
+- We’ve rounded cost per life saved estimates up to the nearest $500.

-- We’ve rounded output numbers to the nearest dollar (up or down).
+- We’ve rounded cost per output numbers to the nearest dollar (up or down).

-For example, you can see in the linked sheet that our life-saving charities can vary by hundreds of dollars in cost-effectiveness.
+For example, you can see in the linked sheet that the cost-effectiveness of our life-saving charities can vary by hundreds of dollars.
 We don’t think our models are precise enough to actually differentiate between differences in cost-effectiveness of only a few hundred dollars, so we’ve rounded estimates up to the nearest $500 to better convey this.

 How often does GiveWell update impact numbers?